 What is the application process?

 1. To apply for the DAP, submit an application.
-The DAP application requires personal and contact information, and a short written statement.
-We are not looking at grammar or spelling in the written statements, but we are looking for a strong interest in becoming an art handler and excitement to learn new skills.
+The DAP application requires personal and contact information, and short written statements.
+We are not looking at grammar or spelling in the written statements, but we are looking for a strong interest in becoming an art handler, physical work, and excitement to learn new skills.
 The DAP application also includes an optional demographic survey.
 Declining to fill out this optional survey will not impact your chances of being selected.

 2. Applications are then reviewed by program staff and partners.
-Your application is reviewed on several factors, including: Your potential for success as an apprentice, previous experience you highlighted in your application's written statements, and your ability to navigate challenging experiences.
+Your application is reviewed on several factors, including: Your potential for success as an apprentice and previous experience you highlighted in your application written statements.

 3. Interviews — If selected, applicants then move on to a phone interview with one program staff member or partner.
 Those applicants who do well on phone interviews move on to an in-person interview, which is conducted by a panel of program staff and partners.
 The interviews are additional opportunities for you to ask questions and get to know the program better, as well as for us to get to know you better.